Once your baby starts to crawl, watch out!

 Ways to Encourage Walking

-When your baby starts trying out any or all of these steps, they are preparing to walk on their own, and you can start to encourage your baby to walk using some of the below tips.
+When your baby starts trying out any or all of these steps, they are preparing to walk on their own, and you can begin to encourage your baby to walk using some of the below tips.

 1. Hold Your Baby’s Hands